precice/tutorials/aste-turbine/README.md

 Run the `run.sh` script.
 It performs the following steps:

 * Downloads the meshes from preCICE repository.
-* Calculates function `x + y` on a finer grid.
+* Using `vtk_calculator.py` script, calculates function `x + y` on a finer grid.
-* Partitions the coarse and fine mesh into 2 domains.
+* Using `partition_mesh.py` script, partitions the coarse and fine mesh into 2 domains.
-* Map the data from fine grid to coarse grid.
+* Using `preciceMap` executable, maps the data from the fine grid to the coarse grid.
-* Join the result meshes into a final mesh.
+* Using `join_mesh.py`script, joins the result meshes into a final mesh.
-* Using calculator calculates difference between mapped and original function on coarse grid.
+* Using ``vtk_calculator.py` script, calculates difference between mapped and original function on coarse grid.

 Important note:  The `run.sh` script assumes that the ASTE binaries and python scripts are in `$PATH`.